Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Simulated Data Analysis in the case

 Since we are working with very small pointing errors comparable to the pixel size:

-we use a flag in LBS that allows us to return the bi-linear interpolation value of map(s) using 4 nearest neighbors.\\ The wedge-like effect causes the signal to deviate from the systematics-free case.
-However, the signal continues to oscillate around the mean value, which remains 0.
-For a more meaningful analysis, we need to move to the frequency domain through the periodogram of these signals.
-Figure~\ref{fig:per1} presents the periodograms of the signals obtained with \(\alpha=[0, 1, 10, 60]\)\,arcmin in the left column, and a zoomed-in view of the periodogram around 4 times the HWP rotation frequency ($\nu_{HWP}=0.65\,\text{Hz}=0.65\,\text{Hz}$) in the right column.
-In all three cases, we observe that the systematic effect significantly impacts the entire frequency range.
-In particular, due to the periodic nature of the systematic effect, we observe the formation of regular peaks at multiples of \(\nu_{HWP}\), with their intensity increasing as \(\alpha\) increases.
-Additionally, we observe an increase in power in the \(3 - 5\, \nu_{HWP}\) region, which is particularly relevant to the sensitivity of \LiteBIRD.
-To verify consistency, these results have also been reproduced using input maps with a higher resolution ($N_{\text{side}} = 2048$).
+\simone{we enable in LBS the bilinear interpolation option, which evaluates the sky signal ($I,Q,U$) at each pointing direction from the four nearest HEALPix pixels.
+This provides a smoother and more accurate sampling of the input sky along the scanning trajectory, essential when the wedge induces sub-pixel pointing offsets.} The wedge-like effect causes the detector signal to deviate from the systematic-free case.
+However, the signal continues to oscillate around the mean value, which remains zero. \simone{To better characterize this behaviour, we move to the frequency domain and compute the periodograms of the simulated timelines for wedge angles \(\alpha=[0, 1, 10, 60]\)\,arcmin.
+Figure~\ref{fig:per1} shows the resulting spectra, which reveal the appearance of harmonics at multiples of the HWP rotation frequency ($\nu_{HWP}=0.65\,\text{Hz}$), with amplitudes increasing with \(\alpha\), consistent with the periodic nature of the effect.
+Moreover, additional power appears in the \(3 - 5\, \nu_{HWP}\) region, overlapping with the frequency band where the HWP-induced polarization modulation occurs.
+This overlap indicates that the wedge contamination may interfere with the recovery of the polarized signal.} To verify consistency, these results have also been reproduced using input maps with a higher resolution ($N_{\text{side}} = 2048$).
 However, we ultimately chose to retain $N_{\text{side}} = 1024$, as the higher resolution turned out to be computationally demanding and excessively time-consuming.

 Note that the observed systematic effects are driven by the wedge-like effect and arise independently of the specific structure of the input signal.